nabil-alsayed/IntelliBreeze/README.md

 ### Benefits

-- The intellibreeze fan runs independently in auto mode which is a "hands free" mode
+- The Intellibreeze fan runs independently in auto mode which is a "hands free" mode
-- The intellibreeze fan allows for multiple custom mode, this means that the fan can be suited for multiple users
+- The Intellibreeze fan allows for multiple custom mode, this means that the fan can be suited for multiple users
 - The fan is remotely connected from the phone, when away from the fan the user can do mutiple things like:
     1. Turning the fan on and off
+    2. Monitoring the real time temperature of the surroundings
-    2. Monitoring the energy consumption of the fan in real time
+    3. Monitoring the energy consumption of the fan in real time
-    3. Monitoring the fan speed in real time
+    4. Monitoring the fan speed in real time

 ## Dependencies & Requirements